viernes, 16 de diciembre de 1988

 (Pintura del artista nortemericano Steve Hanks)

-until you walked away from my days
+until you walked away from my days.

-for the poems I wrote to you
+human pain for the poems I wrote to you,

-with the caresses they gave you,
+with the caresses they once gave you,

-violent cyclone that destroyed everything
+a violent cyclone that swept all away.

-and today my mouth and my kisses
+And now my mouth and my kisses—

-What's up?
-What do they have?
+What remains, what do they hold?

 On the night I offered them

-with the delights they gave you,
+with the delights they once gave you,

-torrential river that swept everything away,
+a torrential river that swept all away.

-not even half of what I gave you;
+Not even half of what I gave you;

 you left my heart empty.